 Cross train once a week

 As already mentioned, running can be harsh on your joints.
 Give your body a break and aim to cross train on a bike or elliptical machine once a week.
 These machines will help to improve your aerobic capacity and build your fitness without stressing the joints.
-Alternatively, you could try swimming.

 Incorporate strength training into your routine